Share

 Chatting to your audience on social media and forming relationships with both regular and potential customers is an excellent way to learn about their needs, so that you can suggest specific dishes to make their visits as enjoyable and hassle-free as possible.
 It also increases the sense of proximity and familiarity between you and your guests, making them feel special and valuable rather than just another cover.

 What’s more, sharing UGC onto your own social media pages can greatly enhance the effectiveness and authenticity of your marketing strategy.
 Ads featuring UGC garner 73% more positive comments on social networks than traditional ads, and campaigns that incorporate UGC see a 50% lift in engagement compared to those without it.
-Always make sure to ask the original poster for permission before using their media in your own content, and remember to tag them or give them appropriate credit where required.
+Always make sure to ask the original poster for permission before using their media in your own content, and remember to tag them or give them appropriate credit when sharing their photos.

 Summary